mcyrus10/blanc_vrfb_model/blanc_model.md

   * figure 8a (stack voltage as a function of current) power as a function of current
   * table 4

+Citation for Blanc *et al*:

+    Blanc, Christian, and Alfred Rufer.
+2010.
+“Understanding the Vanadium Redox Flow Batteries.”
+In Paths to Sustainable Energy, edited by Artie Ng, 333–58.
+InTech. https://doi.org/10.5772/13338.

 **Example Figure 8a**:
 ![Figure 8a](Voltage.png)